Skip to main content

 When an errors array is present, nothing was written — these endpoints validate the whole payload before applying any of it.

 Older clients may still see a simple message or error field from a few compatibility surfaces.
-New integrations should read detail first, then fall back to title, message, or error.
+New integrations should read code for control flow and use detail only for display, then fall back to title, message, or error when presenting older responses.

 Asynchronous semantics